archway-network/archway-docs/docs/participate/wallet.md

 ![](../assets/keplr04.png)

-When we're logged into Keplr with a valid account we see this following
+When logged into Keplr with a valid account, the extension presents us with the following screen where we can view account balances and perform actions like sending payments or executing calls to smart contracts.

 ![](../assets/keplr06.png)

-It's here we can view account balances and perform actions with our account like sending payments and executing smart contract calls.

 #### Viewing and Switching between Cosmos tokens